Listen to This Article

 - “Live Mas.”

 - “Tastes So Good, Cats Ask for It By Name.”

-Clearly, a well-designed value proposition can stick in our minds and create equity for the brand in question.
-(The above brands, by the way, are Bounty, Apple, Taco Bell, and Meow Mix.)
+Any competitor looking to capture market share from these brands will not do so by having a comparable value prop.
+A well-designed value proposition can stick in our minds and create brand equity for the company in question.
+(The above brands are Bounty, Apple, Taco Bell, and Meow Mix.)

 But what makes a good value proposition?
 Let’s look at some examples in more detail.